Jezreel-Moraes/cursots_design_patterns/README.md

    ## Iterator:

    A class that provides a way to access the elements of an aggregate object sequentially (or not) without exposing its underlying representation.
 It is used to iterate over a collection of objects.

+   ## Visitor:

+   A class that provides a way to visit the elements of an aggregate object without exposing its underlying representation.
+It is used to visit the elements of a collection of objects.